 Low Risk, Low Odds

-Betting on the Moneyline, Spread, or over/under is the most common bet in sports and is similar to betting on a horse to simply win.
-Books push one specific Spread (the one closest to -110 on both sides) but most also offer alternatives at different odds.
+Betting on the moneyline, spread, or total is the most common bet in sports and is similar to betting on a horse to simply win.
+Mainline spreads (the one closest to -110 on both sides) are prevalent, but most also offer alternative lines at different odds.

-Place and Show = Spread or Over/Under Alternate Lines.
+Place and Show = Spread or Total Alternate Lines.

 A horse is more likely to show than win.
 Consequently, the odds are lower.
-Similarly, a favorite is more likely to win by 3.5 than 6.5 (or a total of 45.5 compared to 50).
+Similarly, an NFL favorite is more likely to win by 3 than 7 (or a total of 45.5 compared to 50).
 Alternate lines offer you the opportunity to bet a more likely outcome for a worse payoff.

-However, alternate lines for Spreads and Over/Unders also offer you the chance to increase your payout for outcomes the sportsbook views as less likely.
-If a Spread is 6.5 (-110), but you think the favorite will win by 10, you might find a bet for -9.5 at something like +135.
+However, alternate lines for spreads and totals also offer you the chance to increase your payout for outcomes the sportsbook views as less likely.
+If a Spread is -6.5 (-110), but you think the favorite will win by 10, you might find a bet for -9.5 at something like +135.

 Medium Risk, Medium Odds